irnamstf/2403-ITT440/10% Individual Assignment/33 TENGKU ZAFRAN SHAH BIN TENGKU ISKANDAR ZULKARNAIN/README.md

  ## Socket Programming in Python

- The platform that is used to write, compile and run the codes for `client-server` for __Python language__ is __Visual Studio Code (VSCode)__, a free and easy to use platform for beginner to explore.
-User can install Python extension packs inside VSCode so that it can be used as a Python coding tool.
+ The platform that is used to write, compile and run the codes for `client-server` for __Python language__ is __Visual Studio Code (VS Code)__, a free and easy to use platform for beginner to explore. __VS Code__ is a source-code editor developed by *Microsoft* for Windows, Linux, macOS and web browsers.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded version control with Git.
+User can install Python extension packs inside __VS Code__ so that it can be used as a Python coding tool.

 ![vscode](https://github.com/addff/2403-ITT440/assets/166004983/b4ea65e1-e601-417b-ad38-7ec73d54c17d)